josh-works/josh-works.github.io/_pages/2023-10-20-moses-kagan-sean-sweeney-open-letter.md

 I don't want to invent anything 'new', whole-cloth.
 I simply want to 'import' better norms.
 My inspiration is [Legal Systems Very Different from Ours](https://www.amazon.com/Legal-Systems-Very-Different-Ours/dp/1793386722).

+# Conclusion

 I've got big goals, obviously, but my gosh this is fun to work on.
 I'd like y'all to partner with me to move in this direction.

-# Conclusion
+For a bunch of reasons, some partially related to 'brokerage', having a few involved people leads to more serendipetously beneficial outcomes.
+I'm highly autonomous and independent, but I strongly prefer to work on a team, where we all share the goals and celebrate the wins.

+I have never done super well with strong authoritarian hierarchy (which is precisely why I have no respect for existing political institutions, I blame childhood trauma).
+I have often achieved incredible results on teams because I'm extremely sensitive to consent, enthusiasm, and everyone having fun, even if we're metephorically or literally shoveling shit.
+(Er, mucking horse stalls)

 Well, by myself, I won't.
 But with a small, oddly motivated coalition, and some time, nearly any obstacle can be overcome.

 ## FAQ